ibm-cloud-docs/cloud-shell/shell-ui.md

 Each session automatically closes if it's not used for an hour.
 If you don't use {{site.data.keyword.cloud-shell_short}} for two hours - that is, another hour after the last session is closed - all files and data in your {{site.data.keyword.cloud-shell_short}} workspace are erased.
 If you need to step away from {{site.data.keyword.cloud-shell_short}}, be sure to download any files that you want to keep.
 For more information, see [Working with files](/docs/cloud-shell?topic=cloud-shell-files).
 {: tip}

-### Switching accounts
+## Switching accounts
 {: #switch-accounts}
 {: support}

-When you open a session, you're logged in with the {{site.data.keyword.cloud_notm}} CLI targeting the account and region that you were in when you opened {{site.data.keyword.cloud-shell_notm}}.
-This account and region are the default for every session, even if you changed them through the command line in another session.
-For example, say you run `ibmcloud login` to switch to a different account in a session.
-When you open a new session, it's logged in to the original account and not the one that you switched to previously.
+When you open a session, you're logged in with the {{site.data.keyword.cloud_notm}} CLI targeting the account and region that you were in when you opened {{site.data.keyword.cloud-shell_short}}.
+This account and region are the default for every session.

 To switch the default account for your sessions, close your {{site.data.keyword.cloud-shell_short}} environment, switch the account in the {{site.data.keyword.cloud_notm}} console menu bar, and then reopen {{site.data.keyword.cloud-shell_short}}.

+The `ibmcloud target -c` command can't be used to change accounts from within a session.
+{: note}

 ## Changing locations
 {: #change-location}